 You should also consider the location in regards to the surrounding population.
 Are there even people around to join your programs?
 Can you find a coach or get one to move to this area?
 There are a lot of great bodies of water in the middle of nowhere, but can a team of people get there to row multiple times per week?
 What is the standard of living for your potential new members?
 While you do not need brand new boats to get started, the costs of starting a team will require a sound financial plan as a brand new boat can cost upwards of $40K.
 However, while many waterways are located in places where that is not a lot of money, there are others where those kinds of funds can buy a new house.
 There are ways to manufacture funds outside of your membership dues and membership fundraising.
 So while it isn’t a deal breaker if a great site isn’t located in an affluent area, you may need to get creative if your long term goal is to compete with the Marin’s of the world.
 These are all extremely important factors to consider and could be the answer to the question of why there isn’t rowing there already.

 If you gather the information and determine this is a rowing site with the potential to thrive, then go for it.
 You may have found something that is about to be truly special.
 Whether you intend to be a coach or an administrator, running a successful rowing program is an extremely fulfilling profession.
 The impact it has on the lives of your athletes and their surrounding community is amazing.
 Being part of that will make almost every day of your life a good one.

-Mike Wallin is a regular contributor for Rowers Choice and the Director of Rowing at Chicago Rowing Foundation.
+Mike Wallin is the Director of Rowing at Chicago Rowing Foundation.

 He rowed at St. Joe's Prep in Philly, Cal Berkeley, and was on the US Junior National team.